A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Introduction

 In this paper, we will interpret the Baire Category Theorem in the context of a closed subset of Cantor space.
 Since a closed subset of a complete metric space is itself complete under the same metric, the Baire Category Theorem applies when working with open sets in the subspace topology.
-We call this variant ``Baire Category Theorem for Closed Sets", or BCTC, and can formally state it as follows:
+We call this variant ``Baire Category Theorem for Closed Sets" ($\BCTC$), and can formally state it as follows:

-\begin{quote} ``\textit{Let $X$ be a complete metric space, and let $F \subseteq X$ be a nonempty closed set.
-Suppose $\{U_n\}_{n \in \omega}$ is a sequence of nonempty open sets in $X$ such that each $U_n$ is dense in $F$ (that is, if $N \subseteq X$ is a basic open set such that $N \cap F \neq \emptyset$, then there exists some $x \in N \cap F \cap U_n$).
-Then $\bigcap_{n \in \omega}U_n$ is also dense in $F$.}" \end{quote}
+\begin{quote} \textit{Let $X$ be a complete metric space, and let $F \subseteq X$ be a nonempty closed set.
+Suppose $\{U_n\}_{n \in \N}$ is a sequence of nonempty open sets in $X$ such that each $U_n$ is dense in $F$ (that is, if $N \subseteq X$ is a basic open set such that $N \cap F \neq \emptyset$, then there exists some $x \in N \cap F \cap U_n$).
+Then $\bigcap_{n \in \N}U_n$ is also dense in $F$.} \end{quote}

 Like the classical Baire Category Theorem, we must be explicit about how the open and closed sets in the statement are coded in order to analyze the reverse mathematical strength.
 The most natural interpretation for Cantor space, and that which is necessary for the proof of Besicovitch's Theorem, is to code the open sets $U_n$ as unions of cylinder sets and the closed set $F$ as a tree.
-In this manner, the classical proof of Baire Category in $\text{RCA}_0$ does not translate, since for a given basic open set $N$, there is no computable way to determine whether $N \cap F$ is nonempty.
-However, given the previous result of Brown and Simpson regarding an ``altered" version of Baire Category, one might conjecture that BCTC is still relatively simple from a reverse math perspective.
-However, we were able to prove the following equivalence:
+In this manner, the classical proof of Baire Category in $\RCA_0$ does not translate, since for a given basic open set $N$, there is no computable way to determine whether $N \cap F$ is nonempty.
+Given the previous result of Brown and Simpson regarding the ``separably open'' version of Baire Category, one might conjecture that $\BCTC$ is still relatively simple from a reverse math perspective.
+However, we are able to prove the following equivalence: